 Here are some real ways we’ve helped clients incentivize content creation among their teams — and even better — extract employee-generated content and launch a strong employee blogging program that fuels conversions.

 Ideally, someone from the marketing team should take the reins with your blogging initiative from A to Z. Without a dedicated project manager, your dreams of creating rich content will quickly turn to dust.
 This person should be in charge of communicating the program details to your team (and following up), collecting and qualifying blog posts, scheduling and publishing, creating and distributing rewards and sharing success stories.

 Most importantly, you must understand that this is a time-consuming but highly valuable task.
 Make sure your liaison has time to dedicate to your company blogging initiative or rearrange priorities, so it doesn't get dwarfed by other responsibilities.

 2. Set up an attractive rewards program

-Like the C-suite, your employees probably don’t have much time or energy to commit to projects that stray from their normal scope of work (like blogging).
+Like the C-suite, your employees probably don’t have much time or energy to commit to projects that stray from their usual scope of work (like blogging).
 Incentivize them to write by offering rewards to team members who submit blogs that meet your criteria.
-Take it a step further, and up the ante for when they hit key milestones.
+Take it a step further and up the ante for when they hit key milestones.
 Here are some example rewards we set up for one client:

 - Reward: $50 Amazon gift card for submitting an approved blog